danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-two/index.md

 - [Fluent Assertions](https://fluentassertions.com/)

 ## Summary
-This is the end of the two part series on Unit Testing with .NET Core and xUnit.
-In this article you've seen how to easily mock out depedencies with NSubstitute, and how to test a wider range of assertions with Fluent Assertions.
+This is the end of the two-part series on Unit Testing with .NET Core and xUnit.
+In this article, you've seen how to easily mock out dependencies with NSubstitute, and how to test a wider range of assertions with Fluent Assertions.

-I hope ths series has demonstrated that unit testing is not that hard.
+I hope this series has demonstrated that unit testing is not that hard.
 Having an understanding of how to test, can help us write better code (e.g. by ensuring dependencies are injected and not hardcoded).